maple-research-lab/glsgan-gp/README.md

 Paper: https://arxiv.org/pdf/1701.06264

-About gradient penalty of LS-GAN, you can find the following paragraph in the first version of LS-GAN, Chapter 5 [[pdf](https://arxiv.org/pdf/1701.06264v1.pdf)]
+About gradient penalty of LS-GAN, Dr.Qi proposed it in the first version of LS-GAN, Chapter 5 [[pdf](https://arxiv.org/pdf/1701.06264v1.pdf)]
 "Alternatively, one may consider to directly minimize the gradient norm ||∇xLθ(x)|| as a regularizer for the LS-GAN.
 In this paper, we adopt weight decay for its